leewtai/leewtai.github.io/courses/linear_regression/lectures/formalize_intuition.md

 The above code is not incorrect but notice that most of your attempts will return `False`.
-Hopefully you felt a slight irritation in the lack of information whether your current guess is too large or too small and whether you are close or far from the optimal choice.
+Hopefully you felt a slight irritation in the lack of information whether your current guess is close or far from the optimal choice.

-Mathematically, it turns out that the optimal $$a^*$$ that obtains the same left and right squared distances is equivalent to minimizing the total squared distances from both sides.
+Mathematically, it turns out that the optimal $$a^*$$ that obtains the same left and right squared distances is equivalent to minimizing the total squared error from both sides of $$a$$.
 In other words, for any other location, $$b$$:

 $$\sum_{j=1}^{n} (W_j - a^*)^2 <= \sum_{j=1}^{n} (W_j - b)^2$$